MartinBuessemeyer/Artistic-Texture-Control/README.md

 [Jürgen Döllner](https://hpi.de/forschung/fachgebiete/computergrafische-systeme.html)<sup>1</sup>,
 [Matthias Trapp](https://scholar.google.de/citations?hl=en&user=zAHgRRQAAAAJ)<sup>1</sup> <br>
 <sup>1</sup>Hasso Plattner Institute, University of Potsdam, Germany, <sup>2</sup>Digitalmasterpieces GmbH, Germany<br/>
+*equal contribution <br/>
 in [Cyberworlds 2023](https://cw2023.ieee.tn/)

 ## Main Idea

-We propose a method to control the geometric abstraction (coarse features) and texture (fine details) in artistic images ( such as results of [Neural Style Transfer](https://en.wikipedia.org/wiki/Neural_style_transfer)) separately from another. <br>
-We implement a stylization pipeline that geometrically abstracts images in its first stage and adds back the texture in the second stage.<br>
+We propose a method to control the geometric abstraction (coarse features) and texture (fine details) in artistic images ( such as results of [Neural Style Transfer](https://en.wikipedia.org/wiki/Neural_style_transfer)) separately from another.
+We implement a stylization pipeline that geometrically abstracts images in its first stage and adds back the texture in the second stage.
 The stages make use of the following abstraction and stylization methods:

 - Geometric Abstraction:
     - Image Segmentation (we use [SLIC](DOI:10.1109/TPAMI.2012.120)) or